MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 No. Teams Essentials with AAD identity is only available through select Microsoft Cloud Partners.
 If you're interested in working with a Partner, visit [Find a Microsoft Partner Cloud Solution Provider](https://partner.microsoft.com/membership/cloud-solution-provider/find-a-provider).

-### Can I use an existing email system with Teams Essentials?
+### Can I use an existing email system with Microsoft Teams Essentials?

 Yes.
 You can keep your existing email system and leverage Teams Essentials to meet, chat and collaborate.